spgarbet/tangram/README.md

 * `sep` a seperator to use for rendering between character strings in a vector
 * `reference` a reference character to append as superscript to the field.
 Not required, as this can be handled now via the Rmarkdown above.
 Will probably deprecate soon.
 * `units` the units of the described label.
 Maintains compability with Hmisc handling of units on objects.
+* `colspan` the ability of a cell to take up multiple columns that follow to the right.
+The cells it covers should be set to NA.
+* `rowspan` the ability of a cell to take up multiple rows that follow below.
+The cells it covers should be set to NA.

 A `tangram` object itself can have an attribute `footnote` to contain footnotes to display.
 Some formula transforms automatically supply this with their bundle for reference.